Student Recruitment

 You could also include a who’s who on your website or in a welcome pack.

-You could have a training day or event run on campus to make it more accessible to students, as they’ll know how to get there.
+You could have a learning day or event run on campus to make it more accessible to students, as they’ll know how to get there.
 Universities often rent out rooms for local communities to use.

 Attending a meeting on your own can be intimidating.
-Make sure everyone knows someone who is going to a larger training day or event.
+Make sure everyone knows someone who is going to a larger learning day or event.
 You could put them in touch with someone who might be able to welcome them or have a student volunteer specific table.

 Be flexible